OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 - Create a build definition.
 - Define the build steps.

-### Adding the Docker build capability to the build agent
+### Add the Docker build capability to the build agent

 Most major build servers can build Docker images either with a built-in step or a downloadable plugin.
 For this demonstration, I use TeamCity as most of my experience is with Azure DevOps, and I want to expand my horizons.